pcaversaccio/xdeployer/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug in this Hardhat project template.
+about: Report a bug for xdeployer.
 title: ""
 labels: bug
 assignees: ""